Bauhinia: Description

 Bauhinia trees typically reach a height of 6–12 m and their branches spread 3–6 m outwards.
 The lobed leaves usually are 10–15 cm across.

 The five-petaled flowers are 7.5–12.5 cm diameter, generally in shades of red, pink, purple, orange, or yellow, and are often fragrant.
 The tree begins flowering in late winter and often continues to flower into early summer.
-Depending on the species, Bauhinia flowers are usually in magenta, mauve, pink or white hues with crimson highlights.

 Cultivation

 Propagation of Bauhinia species is from seeds or cuttings.
 They thrive in alkaline soils and do not tolerate salty conditions.
 Full sun exposure is preferred but they can be grown under partial sun.
 Generous watering is needed during summer; moderate moisture required in winter.